Budget for a 1- to 2-month trip to San Miguel:

 HOUSE, KIDS & PETS

 Housesitting, babysitting or day care, petsitting or boarding can be major expenses.
 If you bring kids/pets to Mexico, and then decide to take a weekend excursion, you need to have a friend (which you do!) who can take the kids/pets or you need to pay for care.
-Let’s just talk pets, in case you bring Ashley.
-There are great boarding options in San Miguel.
+There are great pet boarding options in San Miguel.
 Expect to pay around $10 USD per day.

 Skype subscription or cell phone plan with service between Mexico and the U.S. (Instead of upgrading my entire monthly phone plan, I used to pay $5/month to add Mexico calling to my AT&T cell plan vs paying $5/minute.
 Now I use WhatsApp or Skype but that means I need a data plan.)